 Title: How to give EpiPen

-Summary: Step by step instructions for giving new look and original EpiPen.
+Summary: Step by step instructions for giving EpiPen adrenaline (epinephrine) autoinjectors.

 Summary: Vaccinations are encouraged for all individuals living in the state of Victoria, Australia.
-The immunisation program in Victoria may be different than other countries, and individuals who have moved to Victoria from overseas may need catch-up immunisations.
-Learn about how immunisations are managed in Australia through the National Immunisation Program Schedule and the Australian Immunisation Register.
-Vaccinations are required for young children and are also given to children at school.
-Adults should also have vaccinations depending on their health, age, lifestyle or occupation.
-Learn more about how the immunisation system works and where you can go to find out more.
+The immunisation program in Victoria may be different to other countries, and individuals who have moved to Victoria from overseas may need catch-up immunisations.
+Learn about how immunisations are managed in Australia through the National Immunisation Program Schedule and the Australian Immunisation Register, and learn more about how the immunisation system works and where you can go to find out more.